Applicant Inventories - Information for Managers

 - Standardized and streamlined screening, testing and assessments

-- Regular inventory replenishment to ensure quantity and quality of applicants
+- Inventory replenishment on an "as needed" basis to ensure quantity and quality of applicants

-When you submit a hiring request for a position hired through an inventory, you’ll be contacted by a recruiter to discuss the position, the required job qualifications, and how the inventory process works.
-Your recruiter will work with you to determine the most effective option to fill your vacancy.
+When you submit a hiring request form to hire from an established inventory, a recruiter will contact you to discuss your hiring needs.
+A recruiter will work with you to determine the most effective option to fill your vacancy.

 Methods for Filling Inventory Vacancies

 The recruiter will work with you to advertise your vacancy to inventory members.
-The opportunity will be advertised using an email notification in the form of an “invitation to complete secondary application.”
+The opportunity will be advertised using an email invitation to complete the secondary application.
 Inventory members interested in the opportunity will complete a secondary application through their resume profile.
 You’ll receive a summary of applicants, their secondary application responses, and their assessment results.
 Applicants who are fully assessed (screening, assessment, and interviews completed prior to becoming an inventory member) will only require the completion of past work performance checks and consideration of years of continuous service in order to make the final hiring decision.

 Frequently Asked Questions

 Get answers to frequently asked questions about applicant inventories.

 Where an inventory is established (e.g., Clerk 9), it may be a requirement to fill permanent and temporary appointments greater than seven months from inventory.